GoogleCloudPlatform/ruby-docker/appengine/README.md

   assuming that an appropriate `/app/config.ru` is present.

-The following tasks are _not_ handled by this base image, and should be performed by your inherited Dockerfile:
+The following tasks are _not_ handled by this base image, and should be performed by your inheriting Dockerfile:

 - Use rbenv to install a custom ruby runtime, if desired.
 - Install any native libraries needed by required gems.